ackermannQ/kodereview/content/blog/design-patterns/index.md

 ---
-title: "[Design] - Design Patterns"
+title: "[Design Patterns] - What are they btw?"
 date: "2021-04-21T22:12:03.284Z"
 description: "Dark magic ?"
 ---